Gaetano Scirea: International career

 Scirea's debut for the Italy national team was on 30 December 1975, against Greece.
 He immediately became an irreplaceable pillar of the team managed by Enzo Bearzot, and played in three World Cups, and one European Championship on home soil in 1980, where Italy finished in fourth place after reaching the semi-final, and Scirea was named part of the team of the tournament.

-Scirea, alongside clubmates Antonio Cabrini and Claudio Gentile, right-back Giuseppe Bergomi and goalkeeper Dino Zoff, formed the defensive backbone of perhaps the strongest Italian side of the post-war period as the Azzurri dominated international and club football during the late 1970s to early 80s.
+Scirea, alongside clubmates Antonio Cabrini and Claudio Gentile, right-back Giuseppe Bergomi and goalkeeper Dino Zoff, formed the defensive backbone of perhaps the strongest Italian side of the post-war period as the Azzurri dominated international and club football during the late 1970s to early 80s; the back-line is considered one of the greatest defences of all time.

 Scirea impressed in the 1978 World Cup where Italy finished in fourth place.
 At the 1982 World Cup, after a quiet start in the first round group stage, Italy beat Argentina and then Brazil in the second round, later overcoming Poland 2–0 in the semi-final.
 A 3–1 victory over West Germany in the final earned Scirea a lasting place in World Cup history.
 By 1986 World Cup, however, the team was in transition, and went out to France in the second round.
 This was to be Scirea's last match for Italy, having won 78 caps and scored 2 goals.